qkab78/mangaStore/README.md

-# mangaStore
+# Manga Store
-mangaStore is an API where you can store differents mangas.
+Manga Store is an API where you can store differents mangas.

 Front-end: HTML, Bootstrap, AngularJS